gpuweb/WSL/Spec/source/index.rst

 to a single output vertex.
 Multiple vertex shaders may run in parallel; two arbitrary vertices may be mapped through the vertex shader concurrently or sequentially.

-An input vertex may be any assortment of information, arranged into three forms:
+An input vertex may be any assortment of information, arranged into four forms:

 #.
 Stage-in data.
 Each invocation of the vertex shader is associated with data from a particular
    index in a GPU buffer.
 The WebGPU API is responsible for describing the association between